 Determine if two graphs are isomorphic.
 [Usage]

-Write programs that traverse trees using including pre-, post-, and in-order traversal of trees.
-[Usage]
+Describe how a programming language of choice (e.g., Java) can be used to implement Graphs and Trees.
+[Assessment]

-Implement Dijkstra’s algorithm for finding the shortest path in a graph.
+Describe how a programming language of choice (e.g., Java) can be used to traverse trees using including pre-, post-, and in-order traversal of trees.
+[Assessment]

-Write programs that use graphs and trees in applications from data structures, algorithms, proof techniques (structural induction), and counting.
-[Usage]
+Describe how Dijkstra’s algorithm can be implemented in a programming language of choice (e.g., Java).
+[Assessment]

 Course Outcomes Emphasized in Laboratory Projects / Assignments